Duration: Ten weeks

 Finally, we'll show you how to deploy your code and model to production.
 Using Google Cloud AI Platform, you'll be able to train your model at scale, package it and make it available to the world.
 Cherry on top, you will use a Docker environment to deploy your own RESTful Flask API which could be plugged to any front-end interface.

-You'll spend the last two weeks of the course working on a group project that explores an exciting data science problem you want to solve!
+You'll spend the last three weeks of the course working on a group project that explores an exciting data science problem you want to solve!
 As a team, you'll learn how to collaborate efficiently on a real data science project through a common Python repository and the Git flow.
 You will use a mix of your own datasets (if you have any from your company / non-profit organisation) and open-data repositories (Government initiatives, Kaggle, etc.).
 It will be a great way to practise using all the tools, techniques and methodologies covered in the Imperial Data Science Intensive Course and will make you realise how autonomous you have become.

 This course is intense and will jump into advanced topics from the very first week.
 The course is designed for people with basic coding skills in Python and maths: